frankyn/app-gradle-plugin/USER_GUIDE.md

 ---

 ## App Engine Flexible
-The plugin will include App Engine standard features if you do **NOT** include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`.
+The plugin will target the App Engine flexible environment if you do **NOT** include an `appengine-web.xml` in `src/main/webapp/WEB-INF/`.

 ### Tasks